KakaruHayate/ColorSplitter/README.md

 Please note that running this step may not necessarily optimize the results

-3. Find the optimal result through the silhouette score.
-The higher the silhouette score, the better the result, but the optimal result may not be at the highest score, it may be on the adjacent result
+**3. Find the optimal result through the silhouette score.
+The higher the silhouette score, the better the result, but the optimal result may not be at the highest score, it may be on the adjacent result**

 ![scores](IMG/{6BDE2B2B-3C7A-4de5-90E8-C55DB1FC18C0}.png)